 It’s your turn to host a big turkey dinner, but you have no idea how much turkey to buy!
 There are several factors to consider, making it hard to pick a bird.

-This article will explore the topic and help you decide how much turkey to prepare.
+We will look at all the factors indepth and help you decide how much turkey to prepare.

 How Much Turkey Per Person Should You Serve?

 You plan to serve a pound per person of turkey, however, kids will probably eat about half a pound.
 Remember that the carcass accounts for some of the weight.
 Also, turkeys experience shrinkage while roasting.

 A 15-pound turkey won’t have 15 pounds of meat, a good rule of thumb is that a 20-pound turkey will feed about 15 people.
 To ensure that you buy a big enough turkey, aim for 1.25 pounds per person, some people will say one and a half pounds per person for easier math.

 Or you can just count the people on the guest list and add a few extra pounds.
 For a smaller crowd, you won’t need as much extra turkey.
 For a large gathering, you’ll want to get a turkey that’s a bit oversized.

 What Is The Average Size Turkey?

 The average turkey at the store will be a 15-pound bird, around Thanksgiving, you will, fortunately, find bigger options.

 Instead of buying a huge turkey, consider cooking two smaller turkeys.
 This is helpful if you can’t fit an entire turkey into the oven.
 It can also make for easier preparation.